MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/validate-hardware-failover-cluster.md

 ### What if I make a change to the cluster configuration, like add a node?
 Do I have to run the Validate a Configuration Wizard again?

-Yes, the Validate a Configuration Wizard should be run any time a change is made to an existing failover cluster.
+Yes, the Validate a Configuration Wizard should be run whenever a change is made to an existing failover cluster.
 For more information, see [Common validation scenarios](#common-validation-scenarios) earlier in this guide.

 ## See also